Yardenregev/pirates_speed_game/README.md

 4. Enter your name, port for the game to be played and commander computer ip address.

-    For example: "Moby Dick" "8080" "10.10.0.197"
+>   For example: "Moby Dick" "8080" "10.10.0.197"

-5. Run the captain executable in the captain computer.
+5. When choosing 'Add Captain', run the captain executable in the captain computer.

 ```bash
 ./captain.out